Click to expand each of the sections and questions below.

 WHAT IS POLARITY (OR "WHY DON'T MY LED ROPE LIGHTS WORK?")

-While each installation and application may differ, Lutron Electronics has several models of dimmer switches for LED products.
-Visit Lutron directly for additional education on dimming LED products through their family of C.L Dimmers
+While each installation and application may differ, Lutron Electronics has several models of dimmer switches for LED products; the "C.L." product line.
+See our recommended Lutron dimmers

 You may find that when you receive your LED rope lights and plug them in for the first time to test them, nothing happens!
 Don't worry, they're not broken.
 LEDs are polarized and are sensitive to the flow of electrical current.
 So when the LEDs don't light up, it means the power is flowing in the wrong direction.
 Simply remove the power cord from the rope light and connect it to the opposite end.